5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 * **SecureBootModel**: `j185f`(change it to `Disabled` if your system won't boot)
 * **USB Ports Mapped:** `yes`.
 Details [here](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/USB_Ports.zip)
 * **car-active-config:** HighSierra: `FF030000`, Catalina: `FF070000`, Big Sur: `67080000`
 * **Issues**: High Siera requires SMBIOS `iMac18,3` as well as a Fake CPU-ID in order to boot.
-High Sierra has been scrapped, since it seems to break the Big Sur seal: after using High Sierra if you reboot you can no longer start Big Sur without `-no_compat_check` boot-arg.
-You get a stop sign instead.
+Also, Internet doesn't work in High Sierra since it does not contain the necessary kext for the I225 Controller. </br> **NOTE**: I've since scrapped the idea of running High Sierra altogether, because it partly breaks Big Sur: if you reboot the system after using macOS High Sierra, you can no longer start Big Sur without using the boot-arg`-no_compat_check` – otherwise you get the dreaded stop sign instead.
+I don't know what causes this issue.
+I assume booting High Sierra breaks the seal of Big Sur somehow but I am not sure.
+To fix this, simply reinstall Big Sur over your existing installation and everything is back to normal.
+So don't panic! ;)
 * **Config Validation**: </br>
 ![](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Pics/ConfigValidation.png)